mirkolagnese/movie-catalog/README.md

 In relation to this exercise, the consistency and referential integrity of the data stored will be integrally handled by JPA.
-Once the relationships are defined properly and the cascading mechanism are set correctly, there is no need to handle such scenarios at business logic / domain level (i.e. movie deletion deletes all ratings).
+Once the relationships are defined properly and the cascading mechanism are set correctly, there is no need to handle such scenarios at business logic / domain level (i.e. _Movie_ deletion deletes all _Ratings_).

 Given the nature of the problem, and in order to provide a usable API not coupled with the implementation of the persistence layer, a rough, unstructured decoupling mechanism between the presentation and persistence layer is created,